guesswhat91/dsp/03-command_line.md

 `ls -t`
 `ls -Glp`

-1. ls: list files that are not hidden
+1. ls: list files and folders that are not hidden.
-2. ls -a: list all files that are hidden (_Hidden files begin with a '.'_)
+2. ls -a: list all files and folders that are hidden (_Hidden files begin with a '.'_).
-3. ls -l: list files with long format and also shows permissions
+3. ls -l: list files and folders with long format and also shows permissions.
-4. ls -lh: same as 'ls -l' (_i.e. long format and permissions_) in addition shows readable size of each file
+4. ls -lh: same as 'ls -l' (_i.e. long format and permissions_) in addition shows readable size of each file.
-5. ls -lah: same as 'ls- lh' but also includes hidden files
+5. ls -lah: same as 'ls- lh' but also includes hidden files.
-6.
+6. ls -t: list the files and folders by date and time (descending order).
+7. ls -Glp: list files and folders with long format showing the type of file it is either a folder or file for example a txt file.

 ---